Frequently Answered Questions

 Yes, your child is welcome to join at any point during the term providing there is space.
 Fees are then calculated on a pro-rata basis.

 Tiny toes ballet classes are a great opportunity to spend quality time with your child.

-Parents must participate with their child in the tip toes (6-18 months) and twinkle toes (18 months- 2.5 years) sessions.
+Parents must participate with their child in the Tiptoes (6-18 months) and Twinkle toes (18 months- 2.5 years) classes.

-Talent toes (2.5- 4 years) - Parents participation is encourage but not essential.
-Parents must be in the room with their child, but can watch if they wish.
+For our Talent toes classes (2.5- 4 years) parents participation is encouraged but not essential.
+Parent must be in the room with their child but they can watch if they wish.

 Children attend Twirlers (3.5-5 years) and Spinners (5-7 years) without parents.